KMarshallX/VesselBoost/README.md

 </p>

 ## **Working pipeline**
-As this python-based software is not fully-developed, it cannot run with 'one click', there are 5 stand-alone parts of this pipeline, below attached a box diagram dipicts the overall procedure.
+As this python-based software is under development, it cannot run with 'one click', there are 5 stand-alone parts of this pipeline, below attached a box diagram dipicts the overall procedure.
 ![flowchart](./readme_img/overall_flowchart_2.png)
 The next section will introduce each of the stand-alone part of this working pipeline.
 ## **Stand-alone files**